patrickkempff/bash_env/README.md

 	mcd

-Open the GitHub/Beanstalk web page of the current git repository:

-	repo
-	github
-	beanstalk

 Generate a random password salt with a given length or a default length of 32 if none is given:

 	salt